Ryan-Kirkpatrick/junk/abandoned-places-policy-draft.md

 * Existing or new teams can claim the area freely.
 Where more than one team wishes to claim the space a motion shall be put forward at a general meeting to decide.

 ### 240 days after the space is downsized
-* The Executive may begin liquidating the items from the space at their discretion.
+* The Executive may begin liquidating the items from the space at their discretion by passing an Executive vote.

 ## Other
 ### Items that are too large to be stored